hanadrizz/DanklefttoLemmygradposter/README.md

-# DanklefttoLemmygradposter
+# Dankleft -> Lemmygrad bot
-Script to take posts from Dankleft to post on DankLeft's lemmygrad community.
+Reposts images from DankLeft to DankLeft's community.
+Not to be used by multiple people on the same community.
+Secret keys hidden.